drummerboydibs/CSC-591---Ancient-Sssnake---Dylan-Smith/README.md

 - Move with WASD.
 - Jump with Spacebar.
 - Interact with E.
-- Adjust your speed with 1, 2, and 3.
-- Attack with Enter.
+- Attack with left mouse click.

 **Cryptic Hints**
-- Speakers or headphones on.
+- Pleae with speakers or headphones on.
 - Time flies when you're with friends.
-- Grow up to glow up.
+- Older snakes are stronger.
 - Everything's easier with friends.

  **Assets**